rtamc/gemini-Discord-gemini-bot/README.md

 ## 🔗 Installation Guide by OS

 ### 🪟 Windows🛡️
 0-1.
-It's a little better to download and use Notepad++(https://notepad-plus-plus.org/downloads/).
+It's a little better to download and use Notepad++( https://notepad-plus-plus.org/downloads/ ).
 (Notepad++ is used to open .env files, but you can also open them with regular Notepad.)
 1. Install [Node.js (version 18)](https://nodejs.org/) (Run as Administrator!)
    - After installation, verify with:
      ```bash